Laeeq Ahmed

 Laeeq Ahmed Khan (29 October 1933 27 January 2014; sometimes spelled Laiq Ahmed) was a Pakistani commentator, broadcaster, educationist, and radio and television presenter.
-He hosted television programmes broadcast by PTV such as 1970 general election and launch of Rehbar-I. Primary known for his role in science magazine shows and education, he also organised a talk show during 1974 Islamic Summit Conference.
+He hosted television programmes broadcast by PTV such as its coverage of the 1970 general election and launch of Rehbar-I. Primary known for his role in science magazine shows and education, he also organised a talk show during 1974 Islamic Summit Conference.

 He produced more than 500 television programmes focused on various topics such as science, environment, global issues and current affairs.
 His prominent programmes include Science Magazine and Kab Kyon Kaise (When, Why and How).
 He also used to host science talk shows called 'Science Magazine' at PTV starting in 1965.
 This TV program ran for 30 years and became one of the longest-running TV show on PTV.

 Early life and education

 He was born to Siddique Ahmed Khan and Ameena Begum on 29 October 1933, in Punjab, British India (in modern-day Lahore, Pakistan).
-He obtained his BSc in Statistics from the Government College, Lahore, and master's degree in Physics and M.P.Adm from the University of Punjab.
+He obtained his BSc in Statistics from the Government College, Lahore, and master's degree in Physics and M.P.Adm. from the University of Punjab.
 Later in 1968, he did postgraduate training in Nuclear Engineering from the Queen Mary University of London when the Pakistan Atomic Energy Commission sent him to England.
 He married Nasira Khan at 24, with whom he had seven children, including five daughters and two sons.